FabricaIO/FabricaIO-App/README.md

 # Fabrica-IO App

 This app is used to setup and configure you Fabrica-IO project.
-For details on the useage of this app, please refer to the [wiki](https://github.com/FabricaIO/FabricaIO-App/wiki/App-Usage).
+For details on installing and using app, please refer to the [wiki](https://github.com/FabricaIO/FabricaIO-App/wiki/App-Usage).

-The below guide will go through how to setup the toolchain and build/run the app.

 ## Installation

-You can download the appropriate version of the app from our [releases](https://github.com/FabricaIO/FabricaIO-App/releases) or continue below to set up the app to compile your own version.
+Follow the [setup instructions](https://github.com/FabricaIO/FabricaIO-App/wiki/App-Usage#setup) here to install the app.
+If you'd like to contribute as a developer, or build from source, see the instructions below.

 ## Developers